 — copies of your raw data/supporting reports

-— a 10 minute presentation of your findings (video, slideshow with audio, podcast, etc.)
+— a draft of the 10 minute presentation of your findings (video, slideshow with audio, podcast, etc.)

 Grading